-On August 1, 2015, credit unions that originate residential mortgages will be required to comply with the Consumer Financial Protection Bureau’s (CFPB’s) TILA-RESPA Integrated Disclosure Rule (opens new window).
+On August 1, 2015, credit unions that originate residential mortgages will be required to comply with the Consumer Financial Protection Bureau’s (CFPB’s) TILA-RESPA Integrated Disclosure Rule (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) .
 The rule requires loan originators to provide consumers with:

 - A Loan Estimate form, which combines the initial Truth in Lending Act (TILA) disclosure and the Good Faith Estimate.
 The Loan Estimate form must be delivered or placed in the mail no later than the third business day after receiving a consumer’s mortgage application.

 - A Closing Disclosure form, which combines the final TILA disclosure and the HUD-1 Settlement Statement.
 The Closing Disclosure form must be provided to the consumer at least three business days prior to consummation of the mortgage.